-In addition, money spent on improvements that increase the value of the asset—such as a new addition to a building—can be added to your basis.
-Depreciation of an asset can reduce your basis.
+In addition, money spent on improvements that increase the value of the asset—such as a new addition to a building—can be added to your cost basis.
+Depreciation of an asset can reduce your cost basis.

-In most cases, your home is exempt
+In most cases, your home has an exemption

 The single biggest asset many people have is their home, and depending on the real estate market, a homeowner might realize a huge capital gain on a sale.
-The good news is that the tax code allows you to exclude some or all of such a gain from capital gains tax, as long as you meet three conditions:
+The good news is that the tax code allows you to exclude some or all of such a gain from capital gains tax, as long as you meet all three conditions:

 - You haven't excluded the gain from another home sale in the two-year period before the sale.

-If you meet these conditions, you can exclude up to $250,000 of your gain if you're single, $500,000 if you're married filing jointly.
+If you meet these conditions, you can exclude up to $250,000 of your gain if you're filing as single, head of household, or married filing separately and $500,000 if you're married filing jointly.

 Length of ownership matters

-If you sell an asset after owning it for more than a year, any gain you have is a "long-term" capital gain.
-If you sell an asset you've owned for a year or less, though, it's a "short-term" capital gain.
-And the tax bite from short-term gains is significantly larger than that from long-term gains.
+If you sell an asset after owning it for more than a year, any gain you have is typically a "long-term" capital gain.
+If you sell an asset you've owned for a year or less, though, it's typically a "short-term" capital gain.
+How your gain is taxed depends on how long you owned the asset before selling.

-Also, Becker notes that people in the lowest tax brackets usually don't have to pay any tax on long-term capital gains.
+- People in the lowest tax brackets usually don't have to pay any tax on long-term capital gains.
 The difference between short and long term, then, can literally be the difference between taxes and no taxes.

 Capital losses can offset capital gains

 As anyone with much investment experience can tell you, things don't always go up in value.
 They go down, too.
-If you sell something for less than its basis, you have a capital loss.
-Capital losses from investments—but not from the sale of personal property—can be used to offset capital gains.
+If you sell an investment asset for less than its cost basis, you have a capital loss.
+Capital losses from investments—but not from the sale of personal property—can typically be used to offset capital gains.
 For example:

 If capital losses exceed capital gains, you may be able to use the loss to offset up to $3,000 of other income.
-If you have more than $3,000 in capital losses, the excess can be carried forward to future years to offset income in those years.
+If you have more than $3,000 in capital losses, this excess amount can be carried forward to future years to similarly offset capital gains or other income in those years.